Korean Air flight attendant in "nut rage" case sues chairman's daughter

-SEOUL A flight attendant at the centre of a "nut rage" case that resulted in the daughter of the Korean Air Lines (003490.KS) chairman being sentenced to jail has filed a civil lawsuit against her in New York, the attendant's lawyers have said.
+SEOUL, March 11 A flight attendant at the centre of a "nut rage" case that resulted in the daughter of the Korean Air Lines chairman being sentenced to jail has filed a civil lawsuit against her in New York, the attendant's lawyers have said.

 Heather Cho, the airline's former head of in-flight service and daughter of chairman Cho Yang-ho, was sentenced to a year in jail last month after she was found guilty of violating aviation law over an on-board incident New York's John F. Kennedy airport on Dec.
 5.